forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 4. On the new Test Script form fill in the following information:

 **Name:** Verify Service Desk Managers group, users, and roles
-**Story:** The IT Director would like a new group in ServiceNow called **Service Desk Managers**
+**Story:** The IT Director would like a new group in ServiceNow called Service Desk Managers.
 **Description:** This test should check that the Service Desk Managers group was created.
 That at least one of the users in the group is now apart of that group.
-Lastly check another user in the group for the **itil** role.
+Lastly, check a non-roled user to make sure they do not have itil and are not part of the Service Desk Managers group.
 **Version:** 1

 5. Click **Submit** to create the test script.

+6. **Refresh** your browser tab.
+You should still be in the ServiceNow Desktop UI.
+This will refresh the browser's cache and load in the Story Testing Script application and modules in the left navbar.

-6. Now that the Test Script is all filled out, we will create a new scenario for our test script.
+7. Now that the Test Script is all filled out, we will create a new scenario for our test script.
 In the left navigation bar go to **Story Testing Scripts > Scenario > Create New**

-7. In the new choice record, make sure the fields are filled out with the below information.
+8. In the new choice record, make sure the fields are filled out with the below information.
 Verify the information in the form and click **Submit** to create the choice.

 ![relative](images/scenario_form.PNG)